 I’m going to be using esphome in this example, as I like the integration with Home-Assistant.
 Let me know if you want to see a Tasmota example.

-Back in your terminal, we need to install esphome which is done simply with pip again:
+Back in your terminal, we need to install esphome to create a firmware for our smart bulb.
+This is done simply with pip again:

 pip install esphome